top of page

 A Remembrance of Death

-Out in 2024 the epic new novel from award winning author
+Out in the autumn of 2024 the new novel from award winning author

 Of All Faiths & None is a stunning tale of faith, duty, and the brutality of war.
 A Remembrance of Death carries on the story to Nuremberg and the concentration camps of the Mau Mau.